 A method of synthesizing Phosphatidylserine from lecithin of soybean has been established, and it is now a readily available supplement.
 Taken together with DHA / EPA, unsaturated fatty acids of the omega-3 family, has a synergistic effect.

-Did you know how many meters of silk that one little cocoon produces?
+Did you know how many meters of silk yarn each small silkworm produces?
 1.5 kilometers (≒0.93 miles) !!
 70% of the yarn is composed of a long chain with a molecular weight of 350,000 to 370,000 Da called Fibroin, which is composed of 10 or more amino acids linked alternately.
 A sticky protein called Sericin covers Fibroin around the center of the silk thread.

 Silk protein, which is hydrolyzed with a special enzyme, is called FPEH (Fibroin Protein Enzymatic Hydrolysate, also called Brain Factor-7).
 When taken 200～400mg/day of this, cognitive function improves in just 3 weeks.
 This has been confirmed in experiments with humans between the ages of 28 and 92 (average 55 years).